googleapis/google-cloud-node/README.md

 var gcloud = require('gcloud')({
   projectId: projectId,

+  // The path to your key file:
   keyFilename: '/path/to/keyfile.json'

+  // Or the contents of the key file:
+  credentials: require('./path/to/keyfile.json')
 });

 // ...you're good to go!
 See the next section to get started using the APIs.